ray-project/ray/doc/examples/overview.rst

 Ray Tutorials and Examples
 ==========================

-Get started with Ray, Tune, and RLlib with these notebooks that you can run online in CoLab or Binder: `Ray Tutorial Notebooks <https://github.com/ray-project/tutorial>`__
+Get started with Ray, Tune, and RLlib with these notebooks that you can run online in Colab or Binder: `Ray Tutorial Notebooks <https://github.com/ray-project/tutorial>`__

 .. toctree::
    :hidden:

+   tips-for-first-time.rst
    plot_parameter_server.rst
    plot_example-a3c.rst
    plot_hyperparameter.rst